tomsaleeba/techotom-blog/_posts/2017-12-18-stardog-plugin-and-gremlin-console-not-working.md

 ==>tinkerpop.tinkergraph[active]
 ```

-My Google-fu must be weak because I didn't turn up much information on Gremlin plugins in general let alone to Stardog one specifically.
+My Google-fu must be weak because I didn't turn up much information on Gremlin plugins in general let alone the Stardog one specifically.
 It's my hope that this post will show up for searches like I was doing: "gremlin stardog plugin", "gremlin plugin" or "gremlin plugin loading".

 # The solution
 This is a simple one, go back to an earlier minor release of Gremlin console.
 For me, going back to 3.2.6 was a success.
 Here's a link to the Apache mirror listing for 3.2.6 https://www.apache.org/dyn/closer.lua/tinkerpop/3.2.6/apache-tinkerpop-gremlin-console-3.2.6-bin.zip.